usharma123/website/src/content/posts/hello-world.md

 <br />

 I'm planning to use this site as a personal journal to document what I learn throughout my Masters, as well as to share mini data projects I work on.
-One of my goals is to build an app that brings together news from different sources and provides insights.
-I am calling it **News Aggregator** (name subject to change).
+One of my goals is to create a **Markov process** calculator and visualizer.

 <br />